KhaledNobani/KhaledNobani/README.md

 - 🌱 I’m currently learning Swift and Rust programming
 - 👯 I’m looking to collaborate on building the app on web and mobile
 - 💬 Ask me about how to write clean code?
-- 📫 How to reach me: Follow me on twitter @ieuphonia
+- 📫 How to reach me: Follow me on twitter @amKhaledNobani
 - 😄 Pronouns: Khaled Nobani (خالد النوباني)
 - ⚡ Fun fact: "Octopuses lay 56,000 eggs at a time" shared from (https://www.rd.com/list/interesting-facts/)
 - 📧 Public E-mail address: khaled@khalednobani.com